Antibiotics for Lyme Disease

-The type of antibiotic prescribed depends on your age, symptoms, and stage of Lyme disease.
+The type of antibiotic prescribed depends on your age, symptoms, any antibiotic allergies you may have, and the stage of Lyme disease.
 These medicines may be taken orally, as an injection, or through a vein (intravenous, or IV).
 The length of antibiotic treatment varies according to how bad the disease and your symptoms are, but treatment generally lasts less than 4 weeks.

 Early Lyme disease

 How Well It Works

 Early treatment with antibiotics can cure the Lyme disease infection and help prevent future problems with arthritis, the heart, or the nervous system.1 But symptoms may not go away right away.
 Some symptoms may last for several weeks after treatment.
 This does not mean that the antibiotics were not successful, nor does it mean that you need additional antibiotic treatment.

 Antibiotic treatment for early symptoms of chronic Lyme arthritis is usually very effective.
 Joints that have been badly damaged by Lyme arthritis may take a long time to get better after the infection has been cured, or they may not respond to treatment at all.
 A small percentage of people in the United States continue to have symptoms of chronic Lyme arthritis after treatment with antibiotics.2

 Heart symptoms often begin to go away before antibiotics are given.
 If not, they usually respond to antibiotic therapy within days.
 Mild heart symptoms that may occur with early Lyme disease usually improve after treatment with oral amoxicillin or doxycycline for 21 to 30 days.